 10. Serve with whipped cream and fresh fruits.

-If you're on a Forest Holiday this autumn and would like to try any of these delicious treats, you should find all the bakeware you'll need in your cabin's fully-equipped kitchen – don't forget to check the drawer under the oven if you can't find something!
+If you're on a Forest Holiday this Autumn and would like to try any of these delicious treats, you should find all the bakeware you'll need in your hot tub couples cabin's fully-equipped kitchen – don't forget to check the drawer under the oven if you can't find something!
 If you'd like even more ideas for food you can forage, speak to your resident Forest Rangers and always remember to be 100% sure whatever you forage is safe to eat before adding it to your bake.

 Don't forget to share your creations with us on our social media channels, or even a few baking tips of your own in the comments below!
 Check back soon for more recipes to try.